macicchino/Food_Insecurity/README.md

 ## Michael C:

-    Hypothesis_1:   Urban Agriculture, also known as Controlled Environment Agriculture (CEA), is a rapidly growing industry driven by the increasing                         demand for locally grown produce.
+    Specific Topic : Urban Agriculture, also known as Controlled Environment Agriculture (CEA), is a rapidly growing industry driven by the increasing                         demand for locally grown produce.

-    Hypothesis_2:
+    Hypothesis_1   :

+    Hypothesis_2   :

+    Data Set       :

 ## Emery S: